 Doun Tweedside is indeed on page 30, fit in underneath

-My Apron Deary even though it is not given by Wood in his Table of Contents
+My Apron Deary even though it is not listed by Wood in his Table of Contents.

 Robinson, John H.

 John Leyden’s Lyra Viol Manuscript in Newcastle University Library and George Farquhar Graham’s Copy in the National Library of Scotland.
 Viola Da Gamba Society Journal 2 (2008): 24.
 Print.
-John Robinson had access to the original manuscript, but we have not yet had access to it and would be pleased to have the opportunity to update this paper if if becomes available to us.
+John Robinson had access to the original manuscript, but I do not have access to it and would be pleased to have the opportunity to update this paper if it becomes available.

 Peter Holman,

 Life After Death.
 87.

 From the Leyden MS, University Library, Newcastle upon Tyne, c.
 1695 [Lyra viol MS. French 6–line tablature, transcribed by G.F.
 Graham, transposed an octave higher, with emended barring by Aloys Fleischmann, Mícheál Ó Súilleabháin, and Paul McGettrick.
 Sources of Irish Traditional Music, C. 1600–1855.
 New York: Garland, 1998.
 Vol. I, 34 (tune number 166).
 Print.

 John Glen, Early Scottish Melodies: Including Examples from MSS. and Early Printed Works, along with a Number of Comparative Tunes, Notes on Former Annotators ...
 Biographical Notices , Etc. Edinburgh: n.p., 1900.
 Print.
 80.